 14. Their Finest (2016)

 Do you have a favorite “sad” romance that kicks you in the ticker every single time?
+What Valentine’s Day movies do you enjoy?
 Let us know in the comments.

 Top Photo: Ghost (Paramount Pictures); Titanic (20th Century Fox); The Fault in our Stars (Fox 2000)